 A.P.S.L Main Ranks

-Consists of: Associate Members, Cadets, Non-Commissioned Officers and Warrant Officers.
-Associate members are those who are gaining knowledge.
-The others involve hands on local and dispersed crisis assistance, planning and practice.
-The ranks are signified by white markings.
-The more white markings, the larger number of members they are in charge of, until they reach Warrant Officers whom are signified by white squares, which oversee all other ranks beneath them.
+Consist of associate members whom are gaining knowledge (Preppers) and others whom involve hands on local and dispersed crisis assistance, planning and practice.
+The ranks are signified by white markings on their shoulder epaulettes.
+The more white markings, the larger number of members they are in charge of, until they reach Warrant Officers whom are signified by white squares, which oversee all the ranks beneath them.
 Minimal administrative functions are required and this forms the bulk of our membership who take up actionable positions, in civil emergency response.

 This is the starting point for new members of any age, and it's free for life.

 It enables them to commence their prepping journey, by preparing themselves with knowledge, information, equipment and supplies, receive some minimum standard of training and induction, and then go on to upgrade their membership when they are ready.
 Associates are in full control of their participation, with no obligations to attend.
-Associate members do not have any rank or insignia, but may wear a plain uniform.
+Associate members do not have any rank or insignia and wear no uniforms, just their membership identification as required.

 A private is an adult who has been upgraded to the level of survivalist.
 This is the result of their prepping efforts, minimum number of basic training units completed and fully inducted.
-A private does not lead anyone, but aspires to increase their skills and help out.
+A private does not lead anyone, but aspires to increase their skills and help out in their neighbourhood.

 This is the first adult non commissioned officer rank and is in charge of either their household family or a small number of 2-3 neighbourhood survivalists.
 Household Leaders are nominated by an agreement or vote, conducted in their own household or neighbourhood.
 This rank is non centralised, making it the easiest rank to achieve through basic leadership.

 (Special consideration is given to solo members who may earn this rank as recognition of their service or contributions.)